remote

 Arthur Teboul14 min read

 The best remote desktop software in 2026 isn't the same for an IT technician at a 20-person company, an MSP managing 300 clients, or a CIO consolidating five tools into one.
-This guide compares ten solutions — from TeamViewer to Sobrii Remote, including Windows RDP — on pricing verified in April 2026, documented security incidents, and real use cases.
+This guide compares commercial solutions — from TeamViewer to Sobrii Remote — on pricing verified in May 2026, documented security incidents, and real use cases.

 Quick verdict by profile: